 #5 Khao San Road

 Another street food area in Bangkok Top Five Tourist Places, for the simple reason Bangkok is full of great street food options.
-It is a short (410 meter long) street in central Bangkok, Thailand.
+It is a short (410 meters long) street in central Bangkok, Thailand.
 It is in the Banglamphu area of (Phra Nakhon district) about 1 kilometer north of the Grand Palace and Wat Phra Kaew.
 My Indian friends won’t have a problem here; it is same as Chandni Chowk or Sadar Bazar in Delhi or a `bazaar’ in any city in India.

 Location: It is in the Banglamphu area of (Phra Nakhon district) about 1 kilometer north of the Grand Palace and Wat Phra Kaew.